 Terms & Conditions:

-50% off any tire change over service.
-Valid at all Dunn Tire locations 9/15/17-10/22/17.
+Instant 50% off any tire change over service.
+Valid at all Dunn Tire locations 10/01/18-10/31/18.
 Restrictions apply.
-This discount cannot be combined with any other in store instant discounts or coupons.
+Discount not valid on carry out sales, discontinued/limited quantity products or products that are special order.
+Discount cannot be combined with other in store instant discounts for same products or services.
 Prior sales are excluded.
-Limited capacity for service/appointments.
-Dunn Tire employees are not eligible to receive discount.
 Visit your local Dunn Tire for more details.

 At Dunn Tire, we want to help you get maximum performance from your vehicles while saving you money and time.
 In our region, temperatures can fluctuate from 95 °F in the summer to -20 °F in winter.
 That's quite a range for vehicles to be prepared for.
 One of the best ways to ensure your automobile is equipped for these dramatic changes in climate is seasonal tires.